Hoshu-Dojo/hoshudojo.com/src/events/2024-07-06-goto-sensei-camp.md

 <section>
   <h2>Seminar</h2>

-  <p>The seminar will be held in <strong>Seattle University's Redhawk Activity Court on Saturday and Sunday, and Seattle Central College’s Mitchell Activity Center on Monday.</strong> The Seminar fee covers the cost of the facility and contributes to airfare for Goto Sensei and Yuka.
+  <p>The seminar will be held in <strong>Seattle University's William F. Eisiminger Fitness Center on Saturday and Sunday, and Seattle Central College’s Mitchell Activity Center on Monday.</strong> The Seminar fee covers the cost of the facility and contributes to airfare for Goto Sensei and Yuka.
 Costs for lodging, meal plans and parking are not included - more on those below.</p>

   <ul class="list">
     <li><b>Early Bird</b> pricing for the seminar is $250 per person.<br />